VishwaGuru17/HTML-5/README.md

-Sample codes of using HTML and CSS to create a webpage
+Sample codes of webpage using HTML and CSS to create a webpage